MichalskiMaciej/TakeDataFromGithub/README.md

+# Take data from github repository
-# Simple Python script to take data about User from Github repository.
+Simple Python script to take data about User from Github repository.